grosjo/nextcloud-grauphel/README.rst

 Pretty stable.

-⚠ `I am looking for a new maintainer / funding <http://cweiske.de/tagebuch/grauphel-maintainer.htm>`_
+I have taken over the repository.
+Hopefully a new version by end of 2021

 __ https://nextcloud.com/
 __ https://wiki.gnome.org/Apps/Tomboy